 Thanks to Mike, I have expanded the list of foods that I will eat over the past 10 years.
 I’ve finally learned that most of my picky-eater issues are thanks to textures, the strong smells, or bitter flavors of foods.

 To add to my dietary challenges, in 2012 I learned that I’m gluten intolerant, and I have had to cut gluten completely from my diet.
 I feel SO much better now, eating low-carb, 4 Hour Body, Keto / Paleo friendly foods these days.
 (I’ve lost 35 pounds as well, so there is that silver lining.)

 Mike is my saving grace when dining out.
 He knows most of my food issues, so he can predict if I will like something or not.
 Also, all of that reading means he knows what everything is on the menu.
 Those terms that intimidate me and mean nothing?
 Now I know what they are thanks to him.
 Score!
 When I’m on the road, I have been known to text him photos of the menus, both so he can study what they are putting together and so he can tell me what I want to eat from what they offer!

 About this Blog

 At the start of 2013, I decided that it was time, after almost 9 years of marriage, that we put our passions to good use together.
-Every weekend, we will spend the afternoon in the kitchen together.
+On the weekends, we try to spend an afternoon in the kitchen together.
 Mike will cook.
 I will photograph it.
 When we’re all done, I’ll write a blog post about it here, and then he will post his Cook’s Notes about the recipe to give you additional information from his perspective.
 Sometimes, in the middle, we will share our other cooking and eating adventures as well.